oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

  * Wallets can use the metadata to display the credential in a way that is consistent with the Issuer's intent.

-Applications using this specification are called "consuming applications" in the following.
+Applications using this specification are called "Consumers" in the following.
 This typically includes Issuers, Verifiers, and Wallets.

 ## Type Metadata Example {#type-metadata-example}